 He captained the team from 1923 to 1926 but was demoted to vice-captain following Hughie Gallacher’s arrival at the club.
 Hudspeth was also known for his ability to score penalties and twenty-five of his thirty-seven goals at Newcastle came from the penalty spot.

-He is second only to Jimmy Lawrence for making the highest amount of appearances for Newcastle, taking part in 472 games.
+Hudspeth is second only to Jimmy Lawrence for making the highest amount of appearances for Newcastle, taking part in 472 games.
 He also represented England at the international level.
 He is among the greatest Newcastle United players ever.